In some cases, we earn commissions from affiliate links in our posts.

 The Secret of Crickley Hall – After their young son goes missing, a couple escapes to Crickley Hall in an effort to rebuild their lives.
 Though it seems perfect at first, it doesn't take long before strange things begin to happen.
 Stars Tom Ellis (Miranda, Lucifer) and Suranne Jones (Doctor Foster, Scott & Bailey).
-Available streaming on Amazon or streaming on HULU.
+Stream it HERE.
 You can also get it on DVD or even pick up the book.

 Residue – In this show that blends sci-fi and the paranormal, we see a futuristic UK city under siege by some sort of ghostly phenomenon.
 Photojournalist Jennifer Preston (played by Natalia Tena of Harry Potter & Game of Thrones) is hindered by a government coverup as she tries to piece together what's happening.
 Also stars Iwan Rheon of Game of Thrones and Misfits.
-Now streaming on Netflix.
+Stream it HERE.

 The Canterville Ghost – Based on a novella by Oscar Wilde, this one has been remade several times for film, television, and even radio.
-You can get the streaming rental here at Amazon, but they only have the Patrick Stewart version (it's also on DVD or with commercials on Tubi TV).
-There's also a TV version with the delightful Bernard Cribbins, but we've been unable to locate that one.
 The Canterville Ghost tells the story of a family that moves to a castle haunted by the ghost of a dead nobleman, Sir Simon.
 Try as he might to scare them, the family refuses to be frightened and poor Sir Simon is utterly humiliated.
+Watch the 1996 version with Sir Patrick Stewart HERE.

 Mulberry – Mulberry is an apprentice to the Grim Reaper, and he's been sent to collect Miss Farnaby.
 Instead, he becomes a member of her staff and tries to help her enjoy whatever extra time he can win for her.
 Mulberry is only available on Region 2 DVDs (requires a region-free DVD player), and you can get it from Amazon or Amazon UK.